 Says the songstress, “I think it’s important for everyone to take control of their personal style, if it’s something they feel inclined to care about.
 It’s all about risk-taking and presenting your physical self to the outside world in a way that is wholly you.”
 And isn’t that what being a badass girl is all about?

-Keep reading to see how Hill paired her own wardrobe with Alessandro Michele's Fall Winter 17 collection, and some get advice on finding your personal style straight from this dream girl.
+Keep reading to see how Hill paired her own wardrobe with Alessandro Michele's Fall Winter 17 collection, and get some advice on finding your personal style straight from this dream girl.

 Find Pieces You Love